Pesteves2002/devops-nixos-presentation/transcript.md

 # Slide 1

-Hello Everyone, I'm <person 1> and this is <person 2>.
+Hi Everyone, I'm <person 1> and this is <person 2>.

-Today we are going to deep dive into some features that improve the reproducibility of your NixOS config.
+Today, we will explore a key feature that significantly enhance the reproducibility of your NixOS configurations

-We will talk about Nix Flakes and how to manage secrets securely.

 # Slide 2

-First we are gonna make an introduction to NixOS, then we will talk about the nix flakes, how to use them and pros and cons And then we will conclude.
+We will start by introducing NixOS.

+Next, we'll dive into Nix Flakes, covering their practical usage, and the associated pros and cons.

+Finally, we will wrap up with our conclusion and take-home message.

 # Slide 4

-What is Nix/NixOS?

-Nix can mean two things:

-- The functional language that NixOS is built on.
-- The package manager that NixOS uses.
+Let’s begin with an overview of Nix

+- As a functional language, it allows for the declarative configuration.
+- As a package manager, it's similar to yum, or apt in Debian, but it's declarative and allows to keep multi ver. of packages.

+[We can describe the desired state of our systems without detailing how to achieve that state, and the package manager will handle the implementation details to reach that state.]

+NixOS, on the other hand, is a Linux distribution built entirely on top of Nix.
-After that we have NixOS, it's a Linux distribution that in contrast to other distributions, it follows a declarative approach to system configuration.
+It inherits the benefits if nix and follows a declarative approach to system configuration.

-Finally Nixpkgs, it's the Nix package repository.
-It's the largest repository, being bigger than the Arch User Repository (AUR).

 # Slide 5

-So Why use Nix/NixOS?
+So, why choose Nix or NixOS?

-Because of these 3 features:
+[Mainly because of these 3 features:]

-- Reproducibility: You can easily reproduce your system configuration on another machine.
-- Declarative: You can describe your system configuration in a declarative way.
+First, it's reproducible.
+Nix ensures that whatever works on your machine can be replicated on any other machine.

+Second, it's declarative.
+You simply declare your system configs, instead of manually configuring everything.

+[like, you just need to write Nix code saying I want vim & git to be installed on my system.]

+Nix will handle the rest, (the dependenices,) making it much easier to manage and maintain over time.

-- Reliable: You can rollback to a previous system configuration if something goes wrong.
+Finally, it's reliable.
+With Nix, you can easily roll back to a previous state if something goes wrong.

-But why is reproducibility with an asterisk?
+But is it really reproducible with nix itself?

 # Slide 6

-Explain that the same config may create two completely different systems, which may break or not.
+[Explain that the same config may create two completely different systems, which may break.]

+If you’re not pinning specific versions of dependencies, your Nix configuration might pull in different versions of the packages on different machines or at different times.

+Even with Nix's declarative configuration, the final outcome of the system might depend on hardware, environmental variables.
+This could mean that your configuration works perfectly on one machine but behaves differently on another.

+E.g., a certain configuration might work with a specific set of dependencies today, but another configuration made in the future may have different dependencies that may break the system or not.

+Luckily, Nix solves it with Nix Flakes.

 # Slide 8

-So first we will talk about Nix Flakes.

-Nix Flakes is an experimental feature that was introduced in Nix 2.4.
+Nix Flakes is an experimental feature that was introduced in Nix 2.4, which brings a more standardized and declarative approach to managing dependencies & dev environments.

-It allows you to pin the version of dependencies.
+Flake is .nix file that contains the top level attributes.

+When NixOS evaluates flake.nix, it will create a flake.lock file, pinning the version of all dependencies that a project uses.

+Why is it important?

-Because a config made today may not work in the future because dependencies may change and it'll be hard to reproduce the same environment.
+Because a config made today may not work in the future.
+Because dependencies may change and it'll be hard to reproduce the same environment.

-Flake is .nix file that contains some top level attributes.
+[Flake is .nix file that contains some top level attributes.
 - Description of the flake.
 - Inputs: A list of dependencies.
 - Outputs: Receives the inputs and returns an attributes set.
 - NixConfig: A set of options that are passed to the Nix evaluator.
-(Normally not used)
+(Normally not used)]

 # Slide 9